-TABLE V. Results of mixed factorial ANOVA for all three AOI types for first 2 sec of viewing the diagram. \ indicates an interaction of the effects of problem number and correctness of answer.
+TABLE III.
+Results of mixed factorial ANOVA for all three AOI types for full problem period.

 The main effect of correctness was further analyzed for each of the six different problems using a one-way ANOVA with percentage of time for all three AOI types as the dependent variable and correctness of answer as the independent variable.
-Results of one-way ANOVAs for each type of AOI for the full trial period are reported in Table IV.
+Results of oneway ANOVAs for each type of AOI for the full trial period are reported in Table IV.
 Mean percentage of fixation time and standard error for the correct and incorrect responders for each question are also shown in Table IV.
-The footnote indicates a significant difference at the $\alpha = 0.05$ level.
+An asterisk indicates a significant difference at the α =.05 level.